Website vs Google My Business: Which is More Valuable For My Business?

 Accurate information means nothing to potential customers if they cannot navigate the website in order to find these details.
 User-Friendly web design encourages customers to explore the website and shop for products and services.

-If you would like more information about why websites are still necessary, need help managing your small business website, or other digital marketing services please contact Pink Dog Digital at (410) 696-3305, email us at email@example.com, or visit us on the web at www.pinkdogdigital.com.
+If you would like more information about why websites are still necessary, need examples of google my business websites, or other digital marketing services please contact Pink Dog Digital at (410) 696-3305, email us at email@example.com, or visit us on the web at www.pinkdogdigital.com.